openhab/website/blog/2024-07-07-openhab-4-2-release.md

 With openHAB 4.2 we have updated our mobile push notifications architecture, bringing modern, cutting edge notification features to both our Android and iOS clients.

-First, we have consolidated both mobile platforms to use Google Firebase Messaging, which greatly improves the reliability of push notifications from our cloud service as well as reduces the amount of work needed to add new features in a cross platform way.
+First, we have consolidated both mobile platforms to use Google Firebase Messaging, which greatly improves the reliability of push notifications from our cloud service and reduces the amount of work needed to add new features in a cross-platform way.

 This change has allowed us to add an incredible amount of new features to our app in a relatively short amount of time.

 ### Notification Display Enhancements

-Notifications can now contain many more additional features, such as:
+Notifications now contain many more additional features, such as:

 - Title
   - Replaces the default "openHAB" text with a user supplied version